John Adams Webster

-John Adams Webster (1789–1877) was a captain in the United States Navy, who, as a young third lieutenant, heard the sound of the British oars as its small flotilla approach Fort McHenry in Baltimore, September 13, 1814.
+John Adams Webster (September 19, 1789 – July 4, 1877) was an officer in the United States Navy, who, as a young third lieutenant, heard the sound of the British oars as its small flotilla approach Fort McHenry in Baltimore, September 13, 1814.
 He remained in the battle in spite of being wounded twice and received commendations for this from the City of Baltimore and the State of Maryland.
-It was during this battle that Francis Scott Key wrote the “Star Spangled Banner”.
-Webster remained active in his military service serving as a captain in the Revenue Service until his death.
+Webster remained active in his military service serving as a captain in the United States Revenue Marine until his death.

 Early life

 John Adams Webster was born at Broom's Bloom, his family's ancestral home, on September 19, 1789, in Harford County, Maryland.
-His parents were Samuel Webster and Margaret Adams.
+His parents were Margaret (née Adams), a relative of John Quincy Adams, and Samuel Webster.
 At the age of 14 he joined the merchant marine and traveled to many foreign ports.

-Battle of Baltimore
+U.S. Navy service

+Webster joined the U.S. Navy and served on the privateer Rosseau as a lieutenant.
 When the War of 1812 broke out, Webster was a third lieutenant under Captain Joshua Barney, and a year later when Barney was given a flotilla of gunboats to resist the British on the Chesapeake Bay, Webster became sailing master of one of the small vessels.
 After engaging the British in the Patuxent River, Webster, in company with other flotilla officers, led his men to Bladensburg, where he again fought the British on August 24, 1814.
 Webster was engaged in several more battles and ended up in command of a six-gun battery located on the “Ferry” or middle branch of the Patapsco River, west of Fort McHenry in Baltimore.
 Along with Fort Covington, still further to the west, the battery was set up to prevent a possible British landing in the rear of Fort McHenry.
 “At daybreak on September 13th, the British opened their bombardment, but the six-gun battery was completely out of range.
 Webster and his men could only remain alert.
 About 11 p.m. in a pouring rain, Webster made his rounds and ordered his guns loaded with 18-pound balls and grapeshot.
 Then he wrapped himself in a blanket and stretched on the breastwork to rest.
 About midnight, he heard above the beat of the rain, the sound of muffled oars splashing through the water.
 Rousing his men, they saw about 200 yards off, tiny gleaming lights and Webster aimed each of his six guns and gave the order to “fire”.
 The British landing barges returned the fire, Fort Covington's guns opened fire and within minutes every American cannon was in action.
 The action lasted for over an hour, and the British retreated.”
-Lt.
-Webster had been wounded but remained on his post.
-For his heroic action, the Citizens of Baltimore gave him a sword bearing an inscription commemorating the event.
-A photograph of the sword is posted on the Maryland Archives website.
-Later the State of Maryland presented him with another sword.
+Webster was wounded, including his right arm becoming partially disabled, but he remained on his post.
+For his heroic action, the citizens of Baltimore gave him a sword bearing an inscription commemorating the event.
+Later the state of Maryland presented him with another sword.